Towards understanding CG and GMRES through examples: The CG Method

-This behavior opens the question: what should we use for stopping criteria in CG?
-Many implementations use the relative (recursively computed) residual norm.
-Although we have just seen that this is not a reliable stopping criterion, it is nonetheless inexpensive to compute, since we already have access to the recursively computed residual produced in each iteration of CG\footnote{When CG is used as the inner solver embedded in the outer loop as, for example, in nonlinear optimization, this can be a viable option because the inner-outer heuristic stopping criteria are consistent.}.
-In practice, we of course do not know the true solution $x$, and thus we can not compute the exact error $e_k$.
-This was commented on already by Hestenes and Stiefel, who gave formulas for estimating the error \cite[Section 4]{HesSti52}.
-Much research has focused on developing reliable error norm estimation and associated stopping criteria for CG; see, e.g., \cite{GolMeu97, GolStr94, MeuPapTic21, StrTic02, StrTic05}.
-They provide very useful estimates of both the energy and the Euclidean norms of the error at a negligible computational cost, and they are theoretically guaranteed to hold also in cases with severe effects of rounding errors.
-The associated software realizations are simple and freely available.
-We highly recommend using them in practical computations in combination with or as an alternative to the residual norm.
+The relative residual norm is inexpensive to compute, and we already have the recursively computed residual available in each iteration of CG.\footnote{When CG is used as an inner solver embedded in an outer loop as, for example, in nonlinear optimization, this can be a viable option because the inner-outer heuristic stopping criteria are consistent.} However, the norm of the residual has no physical meaning, while the $A$-norm of the error, which is minimized in each step by CG, represents in many applications the (discretization of) the energy norm.
+In practice, we of course do not know the true solution $x$, and thus we can not compute the error $e_k$.
+This was commented on already by Hestenes and Stiefel, who gave formulas for estimating the error norm; see~\cite[Section~4]{HesSti52}.
+Since then, much research has focused on developing reliable error norm estimation and associated stopping criteria for CG; see, e.g., \cite{GolMeu97, GolStr94, MeuPapTic21, StrTic02, StrTic05}.
+Very useful estimates of both the $A$-norm and the 2-norm of the error are available at a negligible computational cost, and they are theoretically guaranteed to hold also in cases with severe effects of rounding errors.
+The associated software realizations are simple and freely available, and hence there are strong arguments for considering such error estimates in practical computations.